Your browser is no longer supported

 RCIScience is seeking an intern to:

-• Mine its archives for interesting and celebratory stories that showcase RCIScience’s role in shaping the history of science in Canada, highlight scientific discovery in Canada or show how research in the country has changed over time.
-We’ll work together to explore avenues of interest;
+• Mine RCIScience’s archives for interesting and celebratory stories that showcase RCIScience’s role in shaping the history of science in Canada, highlight scientific discovery in Canada or show how research in the country has changed over time.
+We’ll work together to explore avenues of interest.

 • Develop their science communication skills to share these stories with a variety of audiences (adult public, scientists, funders, etc.) through a range of media (including social media, video, in-person events, blog or magazine articles, a timeline, infographic or something else entirely).